 6. Himeji Castle

-I’ve visited a few castes in Japan.
+I’ve visited a few castles in Japan, including Osaka Castle.
 Some of them can look fairly similar, but two stand out – Matsumoto Castle and Himeji Castle.
 They’re two of the most beautiful castles I’ve been to in Japan.

 Known as the White Heron Castle, Himeji Castle stands out because of its brilliant white exterior and imposing hilltop location.
 It’s revered as perhaps the single most spectacular castle in Japan because of its size, beauty, and remarkable state of preservation.